jzonthemtn/berlin-buzzwords-2021/README.md

 * `redis` - Cache for storing hashtag counts and by Quepid.
 * `mysql` - Used for Quepid's search relevance data storage

-### NLI Model Training
+### NLI Model Training and Inference

 An NLI model must be trained (or use a pre-trained model) to classify indexed documents.

 The `nli-training` directory contains files needed to fine-tune an NLI model on BERT using the MNLI dataset.
 If you want to change the parameters of the training modify the `train.sh` script.
 Change to the `nli-training` directory and run `build.sh` to build the image.
-Now run the docker image to start training using the `run.sh` script.
+Now run the docker image to start training using the `run-image.sh` script.
 Model artifacts will be written to `./models/`.

-To use the model, modify `zero-shot-classifier/classifier.py` an change the name of the model to point to the directory containing the trained model.
-The model can then be uploaded to the [HuggingFace model hub](https://huggingface.co/welcome) or version controlled with [DVC](https://dvc.org/).
+To use the model, modify `zero-shot-classifier/classifier.py` to change the name of the model to point to the directory containing the trained model.
+The model can then be uploaded to the [HuggingFace model hub](https://huggingface.co/welcome), version controlled with [DVC](https://dvc.org/), or stored somewhere else.

-Then just set the environment variable in `docker-compose.yml` to specify the model to use when running `classifier.py`.
+Lastly, set the environment variable in `docker-compose.yml` to specify the model for the `classifier` container.
+(You can use your own model or any model available through the HuggingFace model hub.)

+### Classifiying Movie Summaries using the Zero-Shot Classifier

+TODO:

 ### Capturing Hashtag Counts

 The Apache Flink job will be running and capturing hashtags and their counts.
 The hashtags and their counts will be sorted and the most frequently occurring hashtags and their counts will be persisted to the Redis cache.

-### Classifiying Movie Summaries using the Zero-Shot Classifier

 #### Get Trending Hashtags from the Cache